Goshen, New Jersey: Demographics

+Goshen was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the area had a population of 400.

 Education

-It is in the Middle Township Public Schools, which operates Middle Township High School.
+Residents of Goshen attend the Middle Township Public Schools, which operates Middle Township High School.

 Countywide schools include Cape May County Technical High School and Cape May County Special Services School District.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Goshen include: